qilinxiaoxiang/panorama/README.md

 If you use the materials from this repository in your work, please cite it as follows:

 Xiang.
 (2024).
-Integrating Transformer Models and Traditional Feature-Matching Techniques for Enhanced Panorama Generation and Autostitching.
-GitHub repository.
-Available at https://github.com/qilinxiaoxiang/panorama
+Innovative Fusion of Transformer Models with SIFT for Superior Panorama Stitching.

 ## Contact